Simplified Probate for a California Primary Residence (AB 2016)

 Only if the child inherits the family home and makes it their own primary residence: move in within one year and file the homeowners’ exemption.
 Even then it is capped at the parent’s assessed value plus $1,044,586 for transfers between February 16, 2025 and February 15, 2027 (the cap adjusts every two years).
 Otherwise the home is reassessed to market value.

-Related reading: probate in California, the California small estates law guide, Prop 19 planning, spousal property petitions, Heggstad petitions, and California probate costs in 2026.
+Related reading: probate in California, the California small estates law guide, Prop 19 planning, spousal property petitions, Heggstad petitions, and California probate costs in 2026, and Do You Need Probate?.

 Written by Eric D. Ridley.
 Estate Planning Attorney at Ridley Law, serving Ventura County since 2010.
 Learn more about Eric →